BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-2/array_methods.md

 | 4 | 15 | 'Carol'   | 5 | 15 + 5 = 20 |
 | 5 | 20 | 'David'   | 5 | 20 + 5 = 25 |

-See how the accumulator is used to pass information from one iteration to the next?
+The accumulator is used to pass information from one iteration to the next.

 ---